LionTV/trashmod/README.md

 4) Replace the channel id with the one where notifications should come from
 5) Last but not least add your streamers in the watchlist

-The Trashmode role must the second maybe under admin or owner.
+The Trashmode role must the second role maybe under admin or sth.

 Like I said, easy :D